crespohector/welcome-to-mod-7/README.md

 ## Future Goals After Final Grade

 What to do moving forward?
 Well, the journey has only just begun.
 As you get closer to graduation, students are encouraged to continue polishing up their capstone project.
 Students can also look at the constructive feedback left in the capstone scorecards for more considerations on what to work on.
-Get ahead of the game, in order to be greenlit after graduation you will need to have at least 3 features in your projects and have the general requirements *(favicon, readme, About Me Links, etc)* completed.
+Get ahead of the game, to be greenlit after graduation you will need to have at least 3 features in your projects and have the general requirements in the scorecard *(favicon, readme, About Me Links, etc)* completed.

 > "To become a better software engineer, is through repetition."
-The more features you continue to build, the more practice, the more repetition, and the better you will become at building features quickly.

 ## What Should Be In a ReadMe?
 * Name of the project